Updated on 16th September 2024

-Thousands of Australian businesses and trading companies successfully import products from China every year.
-According to the United Nations COMTRADE database on international trade, the value of Australia’s imports from China totalled US$83.73 Billion during 2022
+According to the United Nations COMTRADE database on international trade, the value of Australia’s imports from China totalled US$71.82 billion during 2023 and US$83.73 billion in 2022.

 It’s important to factor in the additional costs, taxes, and duty involved before you import goods from China to Australia.
-Once you have an understanding of the costs involved, you can apply for trade finance to help you maintain cash flow while your goods are manufactured and shipped to Australia.

-Sea Freight Cost Calculations
+Understanding Sea Freight Cost Calculations

-Sea freight is charged by the full container load (FCL) or less than container load (LCL).
-You will be quoted a shipping fee based on the cubic metres and weight of your goods by your shipping company.
+In most circumstances, you will be quoted a shipping fee based on the cubic metres and weight of your goods by your shipping company.

 The cost of renting a FCL varies according to the month during which you plan to import your goods.